mattischrome/console-blog/content/posts/lausanne-march-2016/index.md

 - Photos
 - Sixteen
 title: Lausanne, Switzerland, March 2016
-heroImage: ../../assets/images/defaultHero.jpg
-description: Just before Easter Ingrid and I went to Lausanne in Switzerland for a few days.
-It was a much-needed
 ---
 Just before Easter Ingrid and I went to Lausanne in Switzerland for a few days.
 It was a much-needed break and my first trip out of the UK since I got back from South America.